Quantum foundations: Quantum contextuality

-Epistemic models for the quantum wave-function
+Epistemic models for the quantum wavefunction

 A physical property is epistemic when it represents our knowledge or beliefs on the value of a second, more fundamental feature.
 The probability of an event to occur is an example of an epistemic property.
 In contrast, a non-epistemic or ontic variable captures the notion of a "real" property of the system under consideration.

-There is an on-going debate on whether the wave-function represents the epistemic state of a yet to be discovered ontic variable or, on the contrary, it is a fundamental entity.
+There is ongoing debate on whether the wavefunction represents the epistemic state of a yet to be discovered ontic variable or, on the contrary, it is a fundamental entity.
 Under some physical assumptions, the Pusey–Barrett–Rudolph (PBR) theorem demonstrates the inconsistency of quantum states as epistemic states, in the sense above.
 Note that, in QBism and Copenhagen-type views, quantum states are still regarded as epistemic, not with respect to some ontic variable, but to one's expectations about future experimental outcomes.
 The PBR theorem does not exclude such epistemic views on quantum states.